You need to install OpenRefine and download a data file to follow this lesson.

 There are versions for Windows, macOS and Linux.

 Please follow the installation instructions on the OpenRefine wiki: Installation Instructions

 - When you download OpenRefine for Windows or Linux from the address above, you are downloading a zip file.
-To install OpenRefine you simply unzip the downloaded file wherever you want to install the program.
+To install OpenRefine you unzip the downloaded file wherever you want to install the program.
 This can be to a personal directory or to an applications or software directory - OpenRefine should run wherever you put the unzipped folder.
 The location has to be a “local” drive as problems have been reported trying to run OpenRefine from a Network drive.

 - OpenRefine is a Java application, and you need to have a ‘Java Runtime Environment’ (JRE) installed on your computer to run OpenRefine.
 If you don’t already have one installed then you can download and install from http://java.com by going to the site and clicking “Free Java Download”.

 - OpenRefine does not support Internet Explorer or Edge.
 Please use Firefox, Chrome or Safari instead.

 Downloading the data